dnevesjunior/martian-library/README.md

 - First GraphQL Type generation with relationship

+- Setup Apollo

-Notes:
+### Notes:

-- GraphQL is transport-agnostic, but most implementations, including ruby-graphql, use HTTP POST requests.
+> GraphQL is transport-agnostic, but most implementations, including ruby-graphql, use HTTP POST requests.
 Requests are sent to GraphqlController#execute.
   - #execute parameters
     - `query` and `variables` represent a query string and arguments sent by a client respectively;
     - `context` is an arbitrary hash, which will be available during the query execution everywhere;
     - `operation_name` picks a named operation from the incoming request to execute (could be empty)

+    - This is connected to the backend through the http link configured on app/javascript/utils/apollo.js

+### Tips:

+- If you’re using Google Chrome, mind installing the Apollo extension.
+(Apollo Client Developer Tools on Firefox Browser Add-Ons)

-Troubleshoot:
+### Troubleshoot:

 - Sprockets::Rails::Helper::AssetNotPrecompiled in GraphiQL::Rails::Editors#show